xclay404/HexAcamu-OSINT-Tool/README.md

 # HexaCamu - Social Media Web Crawler

-**HexaCamu** is a web crawler for Instagram, YouTube and X / Twitter (and later it will work on various social media platforms) which provides us with further information about a certain account of your wish!
+**HexaCamu** is a python-based web crawler for Instagram, YouTube and X / Twitter (and later it will work on various social media platforms) which provides us with further information about a certain account of your wish!

 ## 🔧 Features